RepsonaHQ/repsona-content-help/articles/002007000-gannt-chart.en.md

 ### Set the display period

 Click the button with "Display start date - Display end date" to display a calendar in which you can select the period.
 If you set the period on the calendar, you can set the display period of the Gantt chart.
 Click the cross button to reset to the default period.
+You can lock the display period with the lock button.

 ### Move to "today" location